-All is fair in love and war, but what about flipping pre-construction condos?
+All is fair in love and war, but what about investing in the Canadian real estate market?
 Buying a pre-construction condo as an investment has incredible value.
 However, there are speculators who buy and sell condos as a means of business but under the guise of an investor.
 If you get marked as a business speculator it can have serious financial consequences.
-We lay out everything you need to know about flipping pre-construction condos so you can play by the rules of investing and walk away a winner.

-Another form of flipping is before construction has taken place.
-Typically condos, condo flipping prior to construction is referred to as an assignment sale.
-This is where a buyer purchases a condo on contract with the builder in the pre-construction phase typically 4 years prior to the building’s completetion.
-An assignment sale or flipping condos is where the buyer of a pre-construction condo sells their contract with the builder to a new buyer before officially taking possession.
-This can be beneficial for those who may not have the current funding to complete the sale; if it’s cheaper to assign the original contract over to a new purchaser, then they’re getting out of a potential money loss situation.
+Condo Flipping or an assignment sale is where the buyer of a pre-construction condo sells their contract with the builder to a new buyer before officially taking possession.
+This practice can be beneficial for those who may not have the current funding to complete the sale; if it’s cheaper to assign the original contract over to a new purchaser, then they’re getting out of a potential money-loss situation.

 The equity earned from the pre-construction condo investment begins the moment they sign their contract with the builder and, in a real estate market like Toronto, the gains to be earned in just a short time can be fairly significant.

-For instance, in December 2018 the condo market was leading the industry with an 11.4% increase year-over-year in Toronto.
-So an investor who bought a pre-construction condo in 2017 for $500,000 could, in theory, have earned $57,000 on their investment in just one year.
-Similarly, we updated this article Why $1400 is Toronto’s new price per square foot average this year but when we originally published it in 2019 the average was nearing $1000PSF.
+Similarly, we updated our article Why $1400 is Toronto’s new price per square foot average this year but when we originally published it in 2019 the average was nearing $1000PSF.
 If an investor was holding for this three-year period they could essentially flip their condo on assignment and pocket the $400 per square foot (minus expenses).

 As an effort to crack down on individuals who are buying and selling pre-construction condos as a “business” but not paying the taxes as such, the government in B.C. has implemented a private registry that requires condo developers to “collect and report ‘comprehensive information’ to the province about buyers who flip presale condo contracts.”